Mulliman/xStatic-for-Umbraco/Source/XStaticCore/XStatic.Git/ReadMe.txt

 Basic setup
 -----------

-You must add following extension method in the ConfigureServices method of your program class:
+You may need to add the following in your program class:

-using XStatic.Core.App;
 using XStatic.Git;

-builder.Services.AddXStatic()
-    .Automatic()
-    .Build();

 Current limitations